Coronary Heart Disease

 Make an advanced care plan

-If your heart condition or other another serious health problem does not respond to treatments, palliative care or hospice care may improve your quality of life and make you more comfortable.
-This care plan manages your symptoms to avoid unnecessary tests or treatments and provides support to you and your loved ones.
-It can also be an important way to let loved ones and care providers know what to do if you are not able to make treatment decisions for yourself.
+If your heart condition or other serious health problem does not respond to treatments, palliative care or hospice care may improve your quality of life and keep you comfortable.
+These care plans manage your symptoms to avoid extra tests or treatments and support you and your loved ones.

 Learn the warning signs of serious complications and have a plan